tylerlwsmith/2024-blog/README.md

 ## How Caddy is set up

 Caddy acts a reverse proxy sitting in-front of both Go and WordPress.
 It proxies the `/app/*`, `/wp/*` and `/wp-json/*` paths to WordPress, and all other paths to the Go front-end.
 It redirects `www` paths to their non-`www` counterpart.
-When the `SITE_HOSTNAME` environment variable is set to a real domain (not `localhost`), Caddy will automatically provision TLS certificates.
+When the `SITE_HOSTNAME` environment variable is set to a real domain (not `localhost`) on a publicly-accessible server, Caddy will automatically provision TLS certificates.

 ## How WordPress is set up